bcgov/wps-research/data/bill/production/README.md

 # sentinel2_cloud_masking

-Per-date Sentinel-2 cloud masking via Random Forest regression (A:B::C:D), followed by optional mask-to-nodata cleaning.
+Per-date Sentinel-2 cloud masking via Random Forest regression (A:B::C:D), followed by optional mask-to-nodata cleaning, MRAP compositing, and MP4 generation.

 ---

 ## Overview

-The pipeline has two stages:
+The pipeline has up to four stages, gated by flags:

 1. **ABCD_MASK** — trains a Random Forest on `(image, cloud_probability_mask)` pairs and predicts a cloud probability map for every date.
-2. **MASK_TO_NODATA** — combines the predicted cloud mask with any additional masks (e.g. shadow, nodata) and sets masked pixels to NaN in the output images.
+2. **MASK_TO_NODATA** — combines the predicted cloud mask with any additional masks (e.g. shadow, nodata) and sets masked pixels to NaN.
+Output is saved to `L{level}_{grid}/` (e.g. `L2_T09UYU/`), inferred automatically from the image metadata.
+3. **sentinel2_mrap** — runs MRAP compositing on the cleaned tile folder.
+4. **sentinel2_mp4** — generates an MP4 from the cleaned tile folder.

-By default the script stops after Stage 1 so you can inspect the predicted masks.
-Pass `--run_mask2nan` to continue to Stage 2.
+By default the script stops after Stage 1.
+Pass `--run_mask2nan` to continue to Stages 2–4.

 ---